Yes! But, allow me to explain. First, for those not familiar with the term content management system, here is a definition…

 There are lots of CMS options available.

-I would suggest a CMS that’s installed on your site’s hosting service.
 Cloud based CMS options are great because users with a secure login can access the site and make changes from anywhere.
 This expands your content management solution well beyond one machine, one desk, or even one person.
+You’ll want to have some security precautions in place.

 Right now we only recommend two content management systems.
 Both are open source systems built in PHP.